vboyev-MSFT/defender-docs/defender-endpoint/behavior-monitor-macos.md

 sudo mdatp threat list
 ```

-## Network real-time inspection for Mac
+## Network real-time inspection for macOS

 > [!IMPORTANT]
 > Some information relates to pre-released product which may be substantially modified before it's commercially released.
 Microsoft makes no warranties, express or implied, with respect to the information provided here.